Start-ups hopeful as China readies Nasdaq-style tech board

 The New Third Board, an over-the-counter market for start-ups begun in 2006, has also fallen out of favour with investors and is struggling to generate interest as liquidity runs dry.

-Bankers said IPO candidates may still be carefully scrutinised to protect investors.
+Bankers said IPO candidates may still be carefully scrutinized to protect investors.

 “You need to pay attention to a company’s core technologies...if a pig farmer wants to list on the tech board, you need to screen it out, unless it makes epoch-making breakthroughs in breeding technology,” said Liu Guangfu, investment banking director at TF Securities.